-The application of EagleView Ultrasound in detecting gallstone in the gallbladder
+The Application of EagleView Handheld Ultrasound in Detecting Gallstone in the Gallbladder

 - by Dr. Nigel Minihane, member of the Royal College of Physicians